issa-project/issa-pipeline/pipeline/README.md

 Scripts are provided in directory [indexing](./indexing/).

 ### Named Entity Recognition
-ISSA pipeline relies on two (three in the future) tools to identify, disambiguate and link named entities from the documents:
+ISSA pipeline relies on tools to identify, disambiguate and link named entities from the documents:
 - [DBpedia Spotlight](https://www.dbpedia-spotlight.org/)
 - [Entity-fishing](https://github.com/kermitt2/entity-fishing)

-An additional step specifically identifies geographic entities by looking for GeoNames mappings in the corresponding Wikidata concepts.
+- identifies geographic entities by looking for [GeoNames](https://www.geonames.org/ontology/documentation.html) mappings in the recognised Wikidata concepts.

 On this step for each document's JSON file the pipeline invokes each of these tools for each part of a document (title, abstract, body).
 The tool's responses are encapsulated into a simple schema:
 ```